Earn more frequent flyer points for your business spending with a Qantas Business Rewards credit card.

 - If the card has been reported lost or stolen

 - If Westpac terminates your card for any reason

 - If the goods you purchase are returned

 - Where purchases are made from the billing account as opposed to a cardholder.

 What Qantas Business Rewards credit cards are available?

-At the moment, there is only one credit card linked to Qantas Business Rewards: The Westpac BusinessChoice Rewards Credit Card.
+At the moment, there is only one credit card linked to Qantas Business Rewards: The Westpac BusinessChoice Rewards Platinum Credit Card.
 This product allows you and your business to earn points through your Qantas Business Rewards account and also includes benefits such as complimentary insurance cover.
-Here are some of the features of the Westpac BusinessChoice Reward card:
+Here are some of the features of the Westpac BusinessChoice Rewards Platinum card:

 - Earn rate.
 You’ll earn 1 Qantas Point per $1.50 spent on eligible purchases.